Police say 5 found dead in Australian home, man in custody

 - Wildfire that closed key California highway explodes in size

-Homicide detectives and specialist forensic police will comb the address in the suburb of Bedford for evidence and clues to what happened.
+Homicide detectives and specialist forensic police will continue to comb the address in the suburb of Bedford for evidence and clues to what happened.

+“That will take a period of time and it could be a number of days,” Assistant Police Commissioner Paul Steel said.

+“It is a tragic thing when incidents like this occur.
+It does send a ripple through the community of Western Australia,” Steele said.